 There have been few good solutions, until now.
 If you cannot increase your income or savings, we can reduce your bills!

-The plan: To build communities targeted to veterans with the focus on lowering bills, specifically eliminating heat and electric bills, reducing or eliminating water/sewer bills, and growing food in community gardens and an indoor winter greenhouse using Aquaponics.
+The plan: To build homes and communities targeted to veterans with the focus on lowering bills, specifically eliminating heat and electric bills, reducing or eliminating water/sewer bills, and growing food in community gardens and an indoor winter greenhouse using Aquaponics.

 Test homes have had no utility bills for 1-15 years (since being built).

 The Model home is a 4-bedroom 3 bath 1 year old house that has had no heat or electric bills since being finished.
 It also has an office on the main level.

 We are donating a lot in Chetek WI to a veteran who would like to build an Energy Positive home with us on the lot.
 It is next to 425 Tainter Street.

 We have zero down payment new construction financing available for veterans which makes it easy to build your new home.

 People like to live around people like them, and veterans choosing to work together in a community is the goal.